danielhanbitlee/PySpark/README.md

 # PySpark
-Simple implementations of multiple linear regression and logistic regression using pyspark.
+Using pyspark.ml and pyspark.sql, I implemented multiple linear regression and logistic regression on data.